 Men accused of harassment need to do several things in response to the allegation.

-First, make sure you are aware of your employer’s sexual harassment policy and the employer’s policy on workplace investigations.
-If unfamiliar with the policies, ask your employer for copies.
+First, make sure you know your employer’s sexual harassment policy and the employer’s policy on workplace investigations.
+If unfamiliar with the guidelines, ask your employer for copies.